 While our comprehensive online schooling programme continued for Forms 2, 3 and 4 there is no substitute for being in school with friends and teachers, so with the appropriate measures in place we welcomed back Form 5 pupils on 15th June.
 In addition, we introduced the opportunity to offer one session per week for pupils in Forms 2, 3 and 4 commencing Tuesday 16th June.
 These sessions were held for two hours daily and were managed to avoid direct contact with other pupil pods in the school.

-We have a well developed model for distance learning which was deployed when the Government enforced school closures nationally in 2021.
+We have a well developed model for distance learning which was deployed when the Government enforced school closures nationally in 2021 and we continue to provide online provision for children isolating due to the pandemic.

 Q: Can I visit Eversfield and take a tour of the School’s facilities?